How Python can be used for Data Science & Data Analysis?

 So, it becomes very difficult to deal with it, through manual coding for every row/column.
 Here, NumPy and Pandas, two of the well-known libraries of Python come to your fore.

 Using their functions, you can easily deal with every column.

 This stage is important from the data extraction point of view.
-As data never appears in the readable form, it is important for the scientist to scrap the data from the Internet or from any other source.
+As data never appears in the readable form, it is important for the scientist to scrap the necessary data from the internet or from any other source.

 For this purpose, Scrapy and BeautifulSoup are put into use.

-Now, after data extraction and data cleaning, data visualization is the next target in front of the data scientist.
-When there are many numbers on the screen to represent visually, one can’t do it manually.
+Now, after the data extraction and data cleaning, data visualization is the next target in front of the data scientist.
+When there are numerous numbers on the screen to represent visually, one can’t do it manually.

-This is the last stage of Data Science and so far, the most complex one.
-Here, you implement machine learning models/algorithms on the data.
+This is the last stage of data science and, so far, the most complex one.
+Here, machine learning models/algorithms are implemented on the data.

-For this purpose, Scikit Learn we put library into use.
+For this purpose, the Scikit Learn library is put into use.

-So, all 4 stages determine the popularity and efficiency of Python towards data science.
+So, all these 4 stages determine the popularity and efficiency of Python towards data science.

 Now, one more thing to consider here is that all these libraries work well with only textual data.
-So, if you are dealing with images/pictures, it uses another library.
+So, if you are dealing with images/pictures, another library, you can use OpenCV.